jjennammari/kickoff42.nvim/README.md

 ## Installing Neovim

+> [!NOTE]
+> installing Neovim might take a while if you are using a custom install path for Hombrew, like my guide above
+> It will take ~10 minutes, don't be discouraged

-To install Neovim just run:
+To install Neovim just run (skip if you installed neovim through the `brew bundle` command above):
 ```
 brew install neovim
 ```